Apply for Financial Aid

 - The Free Application for Federal Student Aid (FAFSA) is available annually and you will use the same FSA IDs each time.

-Step 2 - Apply for federal student aid
+Step 2 - Apply for Federal Student Aid

 Submit the Free Application for Federal Student Aid (FAFSA).
 The FAFSA serves as the basis for most financial aid available at SUNY Delhi.
 We recommend you file as soon as possible after October 1 prior to the academic year you are applying for.
 Note: For the 2024-2025 academic year, the FAFSA is expected to open in December 2023.

 You can expect to see the following sections: